 4. Discussion

 This study illustrates the similarities and differences in ADRs discovered for adalimumab from different sources, and highlights the difficulties of comparing or combining data from the different sources due to each unique set of limitations.
 FAERS is a voluntary reporting system, and while the total number of ADRs reported is known, the total number of individuals exposed to the drug are unknown.
 Thus, incidence cannot be determined from FAERS data.
 Incidence may be measured in clinical studies, which are the primary source of information for clinical drug databases and systematic reviews.
-However, these studies may be short in duration, have limited patient populations, and may be designed to detect efficacy.
-Neither are most systematic reviews designed with ADRs as the primary outcome, and in many cases the individual studies that contribute to the reviews report ADRs by percentage, incidence rates utilizing person time, or other crude measures.
+However, these studies may be short in duration, have limited patient populations, and are normally designed to detect efficacy.
+Most systematic reviews are also not designed with ADRs as the primary outcome, and in many cases the individual studies that contribute to the reviews report ADRs by percentage, incidence rates utilizing person time, or other crude measures.
 Given the limitations of these sources, it is reasonable to utilize social media as an additional source of patient reported ADRs.
-We sought to verify to what extent social media encapsulated existing knowledge regarding adalimumab ADRs identified in traditional sources, and to determine what additional information about ADRs social media data may provide us.
+We sought to verify to what extent social media encapsulated knowledge regarding ADRs identified in traditional sources, and to determine what additional information about ADRs social media data may provide us.

 4.1 Comparison to Related Work